 The moment we decide—about anything—our brain quits running all the possible scenarios.
-Once an issue is resolved, the brain stills, becomes calm.
-We experience spaciousness, creating space for inspiration, peace of mind.
-We have the freedom to contemplate other things that may be more important or just be still.
+Once an issue is resolved, the brain stills.
+It becomes calm.
+We experience spaciousness, which creates more space for inspiration, peace of mind.
+We have the freedom to contemplate other things that may be more important or just be still in the moment.

-When we fail to make our own decisions, someone else makes them for us, and that rarely turns out the way we want.
-The trick is to decide consciously instead of unconsciously.
+When we fail to make our own decisions, in the vacuum that is created, someone else makes them for us.
+And that rarely turns out the way we want.
+The trick is to consciously decide instead of unconsciously letting others decide for us.
 After all, we live in our own unique world, not someone else’s.
 We have free will, but also an obligation to make the decision.

 Many people are quite decisive about big issues in their lives, while letting the little issues pile up.
 They assume little issues don’t matter.
 A wife might ask her husband, “What do you want for dinner tonight?”
 If he answers, “Whatever you make is OK,” all the meal planning and shopping decisions fall to her.

 She ends up feeling frustrated, having no idea what her husband actually wants to eat.
 If he does not like what she has cooked, she experiences resentment, and wonders why she even bothered.
 The emotional undertow from little indecisions creates seemingly unrelated outbursts in other parts of our life.
 The frustration has to blow out somewhere.